Quantelect/quantelect-landing-page/README.md

 2. **Deploy on Netlify:**
     - Log in to your Netlify account.
     - Click on "New site from Git".
-    - Connect your GitHub account and select the `landing-page` repository.
+    - Connect your GitHub account and select the `quantelect-landing-page` repository.
     - Follow the prompts to deploy your site.

 ### Configuring Email with Cloudflare and ProtonMail